Chinoontw/waypoints/README.md

 ### New Features ✨

-* **Multiple Folder Selection:** You can now select and process waypoints from multiple folders at once.
 * **Console Output:** A console window has been added to provide detailed information about the extraction process, including any errors encountered and successful waypoint extractions.
 * **"Remember Me" Functionality:** The login screen now includes a "Remember Me" checkbox that saves your credentials for future use.